 What is the Environment Act?

 The Environment and Planning Act is a new law for spatial development.
-26 existing laws (in Dutch) will be completely or partially absorbed by the new law.
-Such as the Water Act (Waterwet), the Crisis and Recovery Act (Crisis- en herstelwet), and the Spatial Planning Act (Wet ruimtelijke ordening).
+26 existing laws (in Dutch) will be replaced by the new law.
+Such as the Spatial Planning Act (Wet ruimtelijke ordening), the Water Act (Waterwet), the Crisis and Recovery Act (Crisis- en herstelwet).
 The laws on ammonia (Wet ammoniak en veehouderij) and odour emissions in livestock farming (Wet geurhinder en veehouderij) will disappear.

 You will have to deal with the Environment and Planning Act if you want to change something in the 'physical environment'.
-For example, if you want to start a construction project or install a windmill.
+For example, if you want to start a construction project.
+Or if you want to convert the garage into business space.
+Or if you want to start a museum with café in an old mill.

 Apply for permits in 1 place